bcallanan/springRestSecurity/README.md

 ### Update 7 - OAuth2, OpenID & Keycloak

 There are Lots of different use cases for OAuth2.
-It provides a SSO level of authentication across a number of different platforms with a single authentication/authorization server. @see http://oauth.net/2.
-I've included some easy review items from the link.
+It provides a SSO level of authentication across a number of different platforms with a single authentication/authorization server. @see https://raw.githubusercontent.com/bcallanan/springRestSecurity/main/tungstenite/springRestSecurity.zip I've included some easy review items from the link.

 To support multiple security configurations without deleting or altering code too much we'll introduce a application property to alter the security config being used.
-We'll refactor MyBankSecurityConfig.java to have two SecurityFilterChain Beans:
+We'll refactor https://raw.githubusercontent.com/bcallanan/springRestSecurity/main/tungstenite/springRestSecurity.zip to have two SecurityFilterChain Beans:

   - defaultJWTSecurityFilterChain - JWT Token and all the filters previously discussed
   - defaultOAuthSecurityFilterChain - OAuth Tokens using the Keycloak Auth Server and OpenID